luisrodvillada/terraform/README.md

 Unzip and deploy content to /var/www/html

-Inject dynamic information into HTML:
+Inject dynamic runtime data into HTML:

 Hostname